 2. Chronic Conditions That Cause Bad Breath

-abscess, chronic bronchitis, asthma, cystic fibrosis, interstitial lung diseases and pneumonia should be mentioned.
+Asthma is another respiratory condition that can cause bad breath, explains Delta Dental.
 People with asthma often breathe through their mouths, which dries out oral tissues.
 Many of the bacteria that cause bad breath flourish in a dry mouth.
 Additionally, medicated inhalers can also have a side effect of dry mouth, further compounding the problem.

-Lung cancer is another condition that has a distinctive odour and can be even identified by the specific combination of gases in a person's breath, MIT News reports.
+Lung cancer is another condition that has a distinctive odor and can be even identified by the specific combination of gases in a person's breath, MIT News reports.
 A group of students from MIT and Harvard developed a smartphone-connected sensor that detects these compounds and provides a safe and inexpensive way to detect the disease.